-18-Year-Old Abducted At Birth Visits Kidnapper In Jail
+18-Year-Old Abducted At Birth Says Tearful Goodbye To Kidnapper 'Mom' In Jail

 On Friday morning, Alexis Manigo, an 18-year-old living in Walterboro, South Carolina, discovered the woman who raised her from the day she was born was not her mother.